jorgecombalia/docs/c++/building.rst

 Build configuration
 ===================

 Biicode uses CMake to configure and build your projects.
+The :ref:`basics on building configuration and IDE's<generators_ide>` is a great place to start.

-In this section, you'll learn how to work with it.
+Here, you'll learn how to define your **CMakeLists.txt** to delve into full functionality.

 .. _cmake_introduction: